-How to upload SSL certificate to AWS ELB
+How to upload an SSL certificate to AWS ELB

 table of contents

-How to upload SSL certificate to AWS ELB
+How to upload an SSL certificate to AWS ELB

-To all the infrastructure and in-house system engineers, thank you for your hard work every time you renew your SSL certificate.
+To all the infrastructure team members, or in-house system engineers, thank you for your hard work on SSL certificate renewals every time.

 Now, AWS Certificate Manager has been available in the Tokyo region since May 16th of this year